Chart Color Schemes

 Belmont features high concentrations of family households, with a higher-than-average median household size

-Family households account for 82.7% of all households, including 45.1% that are couples with children, 26.2% that are couples without children, and 10.4% that are single parent families.
-Non-family households make up the remaining 17.3%, with lone person households at 14.8% and group households comprising 2.6% of the total.
-The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.6.
+Family households account for 82.7% of all households, including 45.1% couples with children, 26.2% couples without children, and 10.4% single parent families.
+Non-family households make up 17.3%, comprising 14.8% lone person households and 2.6% group households.
+The median household size is 2.9 people, higher than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households